 - 3/4 teaspoon salt, or to taste

-- 1/2 cup mixed frozen sweet corn and green peas, optional
+- 1/2 cup frozen sweet corn and green peas , optional

 Instructions

-- Add the crushed tomatoes, bay leaf, maple syrup and soy sauce.
+- Add liquids: crushed tomatoes, bay leaf, maple syrup, soy sauce

-- Serve with rice or mashed potatoes along with some salad, tomato salsa or coriander chutney.
+- Serve with rice or mashed potatoes, a fresh salad, tomato salsa or coriander chutney.

 Video